Body theory

-Body theory is a sociological theory that involves the analysis of the ordered body, the actions, and approaches towards the notion of lived body, or the conceptions of the body.
+In the sociology of the body, body theory is a theory that analyses the human body as an ordered or "lived-in" entity, subject to the cultural and conceptual forces of a society.
 It is also described as a dynamic field that involves various conceptualizations and re-significations of the body as well as its formation or transformation that affect how bodies are constructed, perceived, evaluated, and experienced.

 Body theory is considered one of the traditional theories of personal identity.
 Noted thinkers who developed their respective body theories include Michel Foucault, Norbert Elias, Roland Barthes, and Yuasa Yasuo.

 Origin and development

 The Western conceptualization of the body has been associated with the theorizing about the self.
 René Descartes, for instance, distinguished the mind and the body through his notion of mind/body dualism.
 The developmental trajectory of this theory followed the shifts from the manners that are related to bodily function during the Middle Ages to the modern period with its social forms and the complementary understandings of acceptable bodily behavior.
 When those theories are evaluated through the idea of bodily abstraction, historical and cultural variations emerge.
 Scholars identified fundamentally different conceptions based on the qualities they exhibit from the tribal, traditional, modern to postmodern periods.
 Later developments focus on the growing interest in the materiality of the body - that it is not merely taken as a place to anchor the head.

 In the East, body theory is said to have emerged out of the Buddhist intellectual and spiritual history.
 For example, in the Buddhist notion of "personal cultivation" the body is trained to achieve true knowledge along with one's mind.
 It also includes the Eastern concept of the authentic self, which - in Japan - pertains to the creative, productive "function" or "field" of life energy.
 Contemporary theorists such as Ichikawa Hiroshi, Yuasa Yasuo, and Masachi Osawa drew from these traditions and modulated it with current phenomenological concepts of the "lived body".
 There is also the influence of the Hindu belief, which holds that everything has God-nature.
 It denies the spirit within body theory as it advocates for the freedom of the spirit from the body.
 This tradition has spawned modern interpretations and reactions.
 Peter Bertocci, for instance, maintained that the body is not part of Cosmic Mind but is a society of sub-human selves.

 Modern theorists have used the Eastern view of the body to destabilize the Western body theory with its focus on a form of dualism.
 These include Friedrich Nietzsche, Emmanuel Levinas, and Roland Barthes.